Skip to main content

 First, if a user runs parse or analyze on a manifest file without specifying a lockfile type, the Phylum CLI will opportunistically switch to the lockfile if it is available in the same directory.
 For example, phylum analyze go.mod will automatically switch to go.sum if available.
 To override this, simply specify a lockfile type (i.e., phylum analyze -t go go.mod)

-Second, without explicitly specifying dependency files, manifest files will only be used if there is no corresponding lockfile in the same directory or any parent directory.
+Second, without explicitly specifying dependency files, manifest files will only be used if there is no corresponding lockfile.
 For example, a single Cargo.lock file at the root of the repository will be used instead of looking at any Cargo.toml files anywhere in the repository.
 To avoid this, run phylum init and specify all files that you want analyzed.

 Lockifests